NL-BioImaging/biomero/README.md

 # Batching
 We can simply use `Slurm` for running your workflow 1:1, so 1 job to 1 workflow.
 This could speed up your workflow already, as `Slurm` servers are likely equipped with strong CPU and GPU.

 However, `Slurm` is also built for parallel processing on multiple (or the same) servers.
 We can accomplish this by running multiple jobs for 1 workflow.
 This is simple for [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel#:~:text=In%20parallel%20computing%2C%20an%20embarrassingly,a%20number%20of%20parallel%20tasks.) tasks, like segmenting multiple images: just provide each job with a different set of input images.
 If you have 100 images, you could run 10 jobs on 10 images and (given enough resources available for you on Slurm) that could be 10x faster.
-In theory, you could run 1 job per image, but at some point you run into the overhead cost of Slurm (and Omero) and it might actually slow down again (as you incur this cost a 100 times instead of 10 times).
+In theory, you could run 1 job per image, but at some point you run into the overhead cost of Slurm (and OMERO) and it might actually slow down again (as you incur this cost a 100 times instead of 10 times).

 # Using the GPU on Slurm